 #2 Easy to use: a lot of other CAD programs are just overkill.
-I just want to do my designs quickly.
-I don’t need the extra bells and whistles.
+Especially when you just want to do quick designs.
+You don’t need the extra bells and whistles.

 #3 Affordable: a lot of complex programs cost tens of thousands of dollars.
-That’s overkill for what a lot of small engineering firms do.
+That’s overkill for the type of work many small engineering firms do.

-Licensing costs are a huge factor in what CAD program you use.
+Licensing costs are a huge factor in the CAD program you choose to use.

-For example, Solidworks or Revit is only great for a couple of fields.
-But AutoCAD I can draw just about anything in all fields of engineering.
-And do it easily in non-3D applications.
+For example, Solidworks or Revit is only great for a couple of fields of engineering.
+But AutoCAD I can easily draw just about anything in all fields of engineering.

-This is why so many people use AutoCAD.
+This is why many people use AutoCAD.
 It crosses all borders.